hauleth/hauleth/content/post/beam-process-memory-usage.md

 spawned process.
 That is suboptimal, as we are looking for the way to reduce amount of the memory (and ignore all other metrics at the same time).
-As Erlang processes are meant to be "share nothing" type of processes there is problem - we need to copy that PID to all processes. it's just 1 word (which mean 8 bytes on 64-bit architectures, 4 bytes on 32-bit), but hey, we are microbenchmarking, so we cut whatever we can (with 1M processes, this adds up to 8 MiBs).
+As Erlang processes are meant to be "share nothing" type of processes there is problem - we need to copy that PID to all processes.
+It is just 1 word (which mean 8 bytes on 64-bit architectures, 4 bytes on 32-bit), but hey, we are microbenchmarking, so we cut whatever we can (with 1M processes, this adds up to 8 MiBs).